ClimateImpactLab/energy-code-release-2020/README.md

 1. Historical data on energy consumption and climate are cleaned and merged, along with other covariates needed in our analysis (population and income).
 2. Econometric analysis is conducted to establish the energy-temperature empirical relationship.
 3. This relationship is used to project future impacts of climate change using an ensemble of climate models
-    * Note: this step is exceptionally computationally intensive, and sharable code for this step is a work in progress.
+    * Note: this step is exceptionally computationally intensive, and while we share all the code needed for producing all outputs in ther paper, releasing all the data is currently not possible due to the large size of the data, so you will not be able to run everything.
 4. These impacts are translated into empirical “damage functions” relating monetized damages to warming
 5. Damage functions are used to compute an energy-only partial social cost of carbon.

 This master readme outlines the process for each step, and each analysis step has it’s own readme and set of scripts in a subdirectory.

-*Note, the code currently in this repo performs steps 1,2,4 and 5 outlined above.
-We will update with more replication code in the future.
-Code used to project impacts will be held in a separate git repo.*

 ## Description of folders